Skip to content

 Dynamic Image Building

-Create Images on-the-fly when creating Sandboxes.
+Create images on-the-fly when creating Sandboxes.
 This is useful when you want to create a new Sandbox with specific dependencies that are not part of any existing image.

 You can either define an entirely new image or append some specific dependencies to an existing one - e.g. a pip package or an apt-get install command.
 This eliminates the need to use your own compute for the build process and you can instead offload it to Daytona’s infrastructure.
+It doesn’t require registering and validating a separate Snapshot for each version.
+Instead, it allows you to iterate on the dependency list quickly or to have slightly different versions for tens or hundreds of similar usecases/setups.

 # Define the dynamic image